NyxxxysWX/My-Dotfiles-I-dont-own-all-assets-/README.md

 ***ENSURE YOU DOWNLOAD THE PIXEL CODE AND PIXEL CRAFT FONT FAMILY FROM JET BRAINS FONTS***

 If you guys want to share this to other platforms or use it in a collection of some sort please email me at masonnohl@gmail.com I will likley say yes.

+Also reach out to the creator of the chezmoi dotfiles.
+I had no part in making them and I will not take any credit for them whatsoever.